danriedl/engular/adev/src/content/tools/cli/cli-builder.md

 ## Builder input

-You can invoke a builder indirectly through a CLI command such as `ng build`, or directly with the Angular CLI `ng run` command.
+You can invoke a builder indirectly through a CLI command such as `ng build`, or directly with the Engular CLI `ng run` command.
 In either case, you must provide required inputs, but can let other inputs default to values that are pre-configured for a specific *target*, specified by a [configuration](tools/cli/environments), or set on the command line.

 ### Input validation